B1 · Intermediate TOEIC 405–600 IELTS 4.0–5.0 Prepositions & Phrasal Verbs

 Similar to Your house is similar to mine.

-Some verbs need a preposition before the object.
+Some verbs need a preposition to bridge the action to the object.

 Listen to I like to listen to music in the evening.